Shopify/packwerk/RESOLVING_VIOLATIONS.md

 Violations can be [recorded as a deprecation](#recording-violations) or (better!) [eliminated](#eliminating-violations).

 ## Recording Violations
-💡 New privacy and dependency violations are never hard-blocked.
+💡 New dependency violations are never hard-blocked.
 There are many very valid reasons to run `bin/packwerk update-todo`, adding new violations to `package_todo.yml` files.
 Even if you feel your reason might not be "valid," if your judgement says adding the violation and shipping your change will produce positive impact, trust your gut.

 ### Emergency Fixes
 ❔ Is it a revert or is there a lot of urgency because you are fixing a production bug impacting customers?